martinrue/codeblog/posts/sync-to-async.md

+tags: async javascript
 title: from sync to async
+preview: Processing a collection of things in JavaScript is pretty easy, but what happens when we need to do it asynchronously?
 date: October 12 2013 11:45
 ---
 Processing a collection of things in JavaScript is pretty easy.
 Using [underscore](http://underscorejs.org) for example: